 MARTIN: I was reminded of a piece in The New Yorker magazine during the Bush administration by the media writer Ken Auletta, where he talked about the relationship between the White House Press Corps and that administration.
+[POST-BROADCAST CORRECTION: The piece Michel Martin is referencing was a column written by Joe Hagan for The New York Observer.]
 And I'm just reminded about - I just want to read a clip from that piece.

 MARTIN: ...as a sign of his deference for the office.
 And they often hold that up as an example.

 MARTIN: So I just think it's interesting to question, you know...

 NAVARRETTE: And then Bill Clinton came along and took off more than that.

 MARTIN: That if the question is deference to the office, why doesn't that same rule apply, particularly for people who have that orientation that authority is to be respected - because just to be honest, everybody does it.